 ADUs

 The new ordinance opens a treasure trove of design possibilities around coach houses and ADUs.
-There is planning for aging in place for yourself or loved ones, providing proximal, but still private, lodgings for adult children or other relatives, and that is just the tip of the iceberg.
+There is planning for aging in place for yourself or loved ones, providing proximate yet private lodgings for adult children or other relatives, and that is just the tip of the iceberg.
 ADUs and coach houses can also be used to house an artist or teacher’s studio space, an office for remote workers who crave live/work separation, a practice space for musicians, a live-in nanny or caregiver’s lodgings, a homeschool pod, or just a source of rental income to help pay off a mortgage, fund college, or retirement.

 Part of the fun of designing or renovating coach houses and ADUs is that so many have interesting historical design details or layouts baked right in, given their longevity in Chicago’s urban fabric.
 It’s easy to forget that before cities were designed around cars, they were designed around horse-and-carriage set-ups.
-The coach house was originally for the storage of a coach on the first level and often included living quarters for the coachman above.
+The coach house was originally designed to store a coach on the first level and often included living quarters for the coachman above.

 Coach Houses

 Generally reserved for those of a certain economic status, coach houses were auxiliary structures, usually constructed on the back of a lot behind the main house.
 When cars supplanted the horse-drawn carriage as the primary way to transport people, many coach houses were converted into garages.
-Still, many don’t look like your average garage, sporting charming historical designs that match their accompanying structure.
+However, many of them don’t look like your average garage, sporting charming historical designs that match their accompanying structure.
 In the late 1950s, fearing that the post-war boom would overly densify the city, the construction of new coach houses, and indeed, all basement/attic residential conversions were banned, with existing ones grandfathered in with the caveat that no renovations could be executed on them.
-For a look at some historic Chicago Coach houses, the Ask Geoffrey column has some excellent examples.
+For a look at historic Chicago Coach houses, the Ask Geoffrey column offers excellent examples.

-However, some design parameters will guide the process for new present-day coach houses.
+For new present-day coach houses, though, some design parameters will guide the process.
 Coach houses must be shorter than 22 feet above grade and smaller than 700 square feet.
-The overall footprint cannot exceed 60% of the rear setback.
-Equally exciting is lifting the ban on more serious renovations to coach houses, which has been in place for over a half-century.
-This means existing coach houses can be renovated fully to meet the new parameters, perhaps allowing them to become taller and more spacious, as well as meeting the needs of their owners in a more modern and customized way.
+Additionally, the overall footprint cannot exceed 60% of the rear setback.
+Equally exciting is the lifting of the ban on more serious renovations to coach houses, which has been in place for over a half-century.
+This means existing coach houses can be fully renovated to meet the new parameters, perhaps allowing them to become taller and more spacious, and better meet the needs of their owners in a more modern and customized way.

 MODERN COACH HOUSE DESIGN & ADU CASE STUDIES

-Now that coach house and ADU projects have been given some room to breathe, Chicagoans are rapidly submitting permit applications, and moss currently has three underway.
+Now that coach house and ADU projects have some room to breathe, Chicagoans are rapidly submitting permit applications for them, and moss currently has several projects underway.

 LINCOLN SQUARE ADU